 As your agent, we will provide you with all of the information that you need.
-We will make sure that you understand the contract terms, contingencies, timelines and obligations.
-You will have the benefit of more than 15 years experience on your side and benefit from our tips for making sure your offer is accepted.
+We will make sure that you understand the contract terms, contingencies, timelines, and obligations.
+You will have the benefit of more than 16 years of experience on your side and benefit from our tips for making sure your offer is accepted.

 You will be expected to make a monetary “good faith” deposit, known as an earnest money deposit.
 These funds will be held in escrow until closing and credited to your settlement.
 As a general rule, an earnest money deposit is between 1-2% of the offer price of the home.

 It is not unusual for the offer stage to include several rounds of counteroffers between you and the seller.
 These negotiations are VERY NORMAL and your real estate team will assist you in weighing the advantages and disadvantages of various contract scenarios.

 Step 7: Due Diligence, Home Inspections & More

 Step 7 of the home buying process is perhaps one of the most important and overlooked steps.
 At this point, your new home will be placed under the magnifying glass by home inspectors, appraisers, and your lender.

 Now that you have your desired home under contract, there are important timelines that must be followed for the Due Diligence period, appraisal, and financing contingencies.
 For each of the timelines, there are specific actions that are required.
 It is essential that these items are handled in a well-monitored fashion.